-Welcome to Council's 2019/20 Annual Plan
+Welcome to Council's 2020/21 Annual Plan

-The Annual Plan covers the second year of the 2018 - 2028 Long Term Plan and is primarily in line with what was programmed in the Long Term Plan.
+The 2020/21 Annual Plan is the third year of the 2018 to 2028 Long Term Plan and is primarily in line with what was programmed.

-The purpose of the Annual Plan is to:
+The purpose of the 2020/21 Annual Plan is to:

-- Describe Council's activities and their associated costs and funding - Provide a basis of accountability for Council to the Community - Council decided as part of the annual plan preparation that it would provide residents and ratepayers with the opportunity to participate in decision-making processes on activities to be undertaken and the level to which these activities are provided
+- Inform the community about Council's plan for the year and the associated costs and funding - Provide a basis of accountability for Council to the community - Give residents and ratepayers the opportunity to participate in decision-making processes.